Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Proposed Method

 \subsection{Preliminaries}

 The complete structure of the LPGen framework is illustrated in Figure~\ref{fig:fig2_SystemArchitecture}.
 The framework comprises three main components: the stable diffusion model, the structure controller, and the style controller.

 While the stable diffusion model offers generalized image generation capabilities, it lacks precise control over the structural and stylistic features of an image.
-To address this, we employ the structure controller to ensure that edge information effectively guides the image generation process.
-This controller guarantees that the generated image aligns with the composition of the canny reference image.
-Artists can dictate the position and shape of graphic elements through outlining, and LPGen uses the structure controller to manage the structure and form of the resulting image.
+To address the structural control problem, we use a structural controller to ensure edge information and effectively guide the image generation process.
+The structural controller determines the position and shape of graphic elements by outlining, so that the generated image is aligned with the structure of the refined reference image.
 For stylistic aspects, the style controller extracts the style of a reference segmented image and applies it to the generated image, allowing the generation of images in a specified style.
-The style controller learns various color schemes to convey different emotions.
-Building upon the stable diffusion model's base image generation capabilities, the structure controller manages the structural layout, and the style controller governs the color scheme features.
-This precise and robust control enables us to achieve excellent management over the style and quality of the generated images, surpassing the capabilities of simple text-to-image models.
+The style controller learns various color schemes and brush features to convey different emotions.

+Building upon the stable diffusion model’s basic image generation capabilities, the structure controller manages the structural layout, and the style controller governs the color scheme features.
+This precise and robust control enables us to achieve excellent management over the style and structural of the generated images, surpassing the capabilities of simple text-to-image models.